andr3m0ur4/TaskTracker/README.md

 # Task Tracker

-A simple CLI-based task tracker application built with PHP.
+A simple CLI-based Task Tracker application built with PHP for the [task-tracker](https://roadmap.sh/projects/task-tracker) challenge.

 It allows you to create, update, delete, and manage tasks directly from your terminal.

 ## 🚀 Features